geminimir/promptproof-demo-project/README.md

 - **Tool Calling**: Calendar event scheduling with argument validation
 - **Multi-language Support**: English and French locales

+## See it in action

+- Regression fail PR · Cost gate PR · Assertion fail PR

+  [Links to live PRs and GIFs to be inserted after publishing]

 ## Setup

 1. Install dependencies (includes PromptProof SDK and CLI):